Western Asset Inflation-Linked Income Fund (NYSE:WIA) Announces Monthly Dividend of $0.04

 Western Asset Inflation-Linked Income Fund (NYSE:WIA) announced a monthly dividend on Tuesday, November 30th, Wall Street Journal reports.
-Stockholders of record on Friday, February 18th will be paid a dividend of 0.039 per share by the financial services provider on Monday, February 28th.
-This represents a $0.47 dividend on an annualized basis and a dividend yield of 3.32%.
-The ex-dividend date of this dividend is Thursday, February 17th.
+Shareholders of record on Monday, January 24th will be given a dividend of 0.039 per share by the financial services provider on Monday, January 31st.
+This represents a $0.47 annualized dividend and a yield of 3.32%.
+The ex-dividend date is Friday, January 21st.

-Western Asset Inflation-Linked Income Fund has decreased its dividend by 6.2% over the last three years and has raised its dividend every year for the last 1 years.
+Western Asset Inflation-Linked Income Fund has decreased its dividend by 6.2% over the last three years and has increased its dividend every year for the last 1 years.

 Western Asset Inflation-Linked Income Fund Company Profile